ncreep/language_perils/_posts/2015-01-08-hello-frink.markdown

 // 426.4506975915305898 dollar (currency)
 ```

 Ha, it works!
 We've just made ourselves about 430 dollars, and all it took is to buy a mere tonne of potatoes.
 Well almost, I'm ignoring the fact that we actually don't have a time machine.
-Speaking of which, though I've little experience with actual time travel, I would imagine that, just like in space travel, in a real time machine (and not those made up ones you see in the movies) the allowed weight and volume on a mission would be seriously constrained.
+Speaking of which, though I've little experience with actual time travel, I would imagine that, just like in space travel, in a real time machine (and not those made-up ones you see in the movies) the allowed weight and volume on a mission would be seriously constrained.

 We know how much weight we'll be carrying, but how much volume would that make?
 Simple enough, we just need the densities of bread and potatoes, which can be found, for example, [here](http://www.fao.org/docrep/017/ap815e/ap815e.pdf):
 ```